paldhous/ucsc/2016/investigative-policy/md_raw/class4.md

 ### The data we will use

-Download from here, unzip the folder and place on your desktop.
-Contains the following:
+Download from [here](data/databases.zip), unzip the folder and place on your desktop.
+It contains the following:

 `pzifer` Folder containing: